nandoflorestan/kerno/dreams.rst

 ========
-Concepts
+Dreams
 ========

-Kerno wishes to support:
+Kerno would like to support, in the future:

 - the storage of a log of commands (for auditing, telling us who did what);
-- live updating of a UI - for example, through WebSockets;
+- live updating of a UI - for example, through WebSockets - by creating channels which users subscribe;
-- an undo feature.
+- an undo feature (but this seems very hard to achieve with SQLAlchemy).

-To this end, Kerno shall use the following concepts:
+To this end, Kerno might use the following concepts:

 **User**: The user (or system component) that performs an Operation.